Mlince79/WingsAndInspiration2/readme.md

 ## Credits
 Syed mohamed aladeen https://stackoverflow.com/questions/56800892/how-to-make-javascript-code-loop-to-repeat-text for the HOME animation loop
-I got the code from https://repl.it/@ArnavBulani/OutlandishEnragedTechnician for the quiz
+I got the code from https://repl.it/@ArnavBulani/OutlandishEnragedTechnician for the quiz https://favpng.com/ For the background image in the quiz

 ### Content